 - A course in Latin Paleography.

 - A reading knowledge of Latin (or Greek where appropriate).

 - A reading knowledge of two vernacular languages (other than English).

 - Upon completion of all course and language requirements, the student must pass comprehensive exams in the two minor fields.

 The assessment of reading knowledge in a foreign language follows the guidelines set out by the Graduate School of Arts and Sciences.
 The comprehensive exams in the minor fields generally consist of a three-hour written exam for each field, with questions set and marked by the student's instructors in the minor field courses.
-In doctoral departments which allow students to choose a minor field outside the department, candidates for the doctoral certificate may opt to take one of the minor fields according to the guidelines of the home department (for example, an oral exam if the student is doing a Ph.D. in History).
+In doctoral departments which allow students to choose a minor field outside the department, candidates for the doctoral-level advanced certificate may opt to take one of the minor fields according to the guidelines of the home department (for example, an oral exam if the student is doing a Ph.D. in History).
 Minor field exams will normally be graded high pass, pass, or fail.
 Students who fail one or more of the minor field exams are allowed to retake each exam once, normally within one calendar year of the first attempt.